awhit003/openemu-cheat-database/README.md

 I am attemptng to automate this process.
 Should be simple.
 Use Automator to run a script when app is started.
 Run the make file?
+I'll work that out, later.

+Add cheat codes directly to the xml without OpenEMU? hmm...

 From skyzyx/openemu-cheat-database: